Arthur Witman: Retirement activity

 Retired from the Post in 1969, Witman nevertheless remained active, freelancing for Monsanto, the Missouri Botanical Garden and the Saturday Evening Post and teaching a photography class at Southern Illinois University and a workshop for the Winona School of Professional Photography.
-Though he planned a panoramic book of the St. Louis Arch for Doubleday & Company publishers, he unfortunately was unable to complete it.
+Though he planned a panoramic book of the St. Louis Arch for Doubleday & Company publishers, he was unable to complete it.

 Art Witman died at his home in Richmond Heights on August 13, 1991.

 Honours

 Witman was a National Geographic Magazine, Co-Director of Black Star Publishing Co., Carthage, and Board Member and member of the University of Missouri Board.
 He received the Joseph A. Sprague Memorial Award from NPPA in 1952, the UMC School of Journalism distinguished service award in 1964 and became a five-time winner of the annual TWA writing and photography competition.
-He was one of the first Inductees into the Photojournalism Hall Of Fame on Oct 24, 2005.
+He was one of the first Inductees into the Photojournalism Hall Of Fame on October 24, 2005.